Table of contents

 Several key factors influence how long dental repairs last:

-- Materials Used: Durable materials like amalgam, porcelain, or zirconia improve longevity, while composite resin may wear faster.
+Materials Used: Durable materials like amalgam, porcelain, or zirconia improve longevity.
+Composite resin may wear faster.

-- Oral Hygiene Habits: Good brushing, flossing, and regular dental visits help prevent decay around repaired areas, extending their life.
+Oral Hygiene Habits: Good brushing, flossing, and regular dental visits help prevent decay around repaired areas.

-- Lifestyle Choices: Habits like teeth grinding (bruxism), smoking, or chewing hard foods can wear down or damage repairs prematurely.
+Lifestyle Choices: Habits like teeth grinding, smoking, or chewing hard foods can damage repairs prematurely.

-- Dental Care Quality: Proper placement and technique by the dentist ensure better fitting and longer-lasting restorations.
+Dental Care Quality: Proper placement and technique ensure better fitting and longer-lasting restorations.

 How Can I Maintain My Dental Repair for Years?